Isaac M. Wise Temple: History

 In 1840, a group of German Jewish immigrants in Cincinnati organized as a separate congregation, K.K.
 B'nai Yeshurun, breaking away from the existing congregation, K. K. Bene Israel.
 Their first place of worship was in a home on Third Street, between Sycamore and Broadway.
 In 1841 the congregation purchased and renovated for use as a house of worship a Federal-style, brick, four-story row house on Lodge Street.

 The congregation built its first synagogue in 1848 on Lodge Street in the Gothic Revival style.
-The Lodge Street Synagogue was dedicated on September 22, 1848 in Cincinnati, Ohio.
+The Lodge Street Synagogue was dedicated on September 22, 1848, in Cincinnati, Ohio.

 The congregation voted in 1853 to engage Rabbi Isaac Mayer Wise as its spiritual leader; this congregation built the Plum Street Temple beginning in 1865.
 Prior to the Civil War, the 200 families of K. K. B'nai Yeshurun (Isaac M. Wise Temple) envisioned a magnificent building to house their growing twenty-year-old congregation that had already gained a national prominence because of their famed rabbi, Isaac Mayer Wise.
 Plum Street Temple was built primarily during the Civil War, at a cost of $275,000.
 Plum Street Temple was dedicated on Friday, August 24, 1866.
 The original ledger book with all the entries of specific costs entailed in the construction of Plum Street Temple was found in the early 21st century.
 A commemorative march for piano, called The Progress March, by P. Martens, was published by J. L. Peters.
 The temple is featured prominently on the cover.

+Charles S. Levi served as Associate Rabbi with Wise from 1889 to 1898.
 Louis Grossmann succeeded Wise and served as the Temple's rabbi from 1898 to 1922.
 James G. Heller was rabbi of the Temple from 1920 to 1952.

 In 1972 Sally Priesand was ordained in the Plum Street Temple.
 Priesand was the first female rabbi ordained by a rabbinical seminary in the United States, and the second formally ordained female rabbi in Jewish history, after Regina Jonas of Germany in 1935.

 The Plum Street Temple was listed on the National Register of Historic Places in 1972; and designated as a National Historic Landmark in 1975.

 In 1976, the congregation opened the Isaac M. Wise Center on Ridge Road in Amberley Village.

+The synagogue uses two siddurim (prayer books) for services, the Mishkan T'filah and their own congregational siddur edition, Avodat HaLev.
+The machzor is Mishkan Hanefesh.